 In any case, the GTA community can only benefit from this.
 Don’t plan on getting a PS4 Pro?
 No problem, the development and release of an Enhancement patch won’t affect you negatively, nor in any other manner.
 Do you, or will you, own a PS4 Pro?
 Even better!
 If Rockstar decides to pursue this venture, you’ll be soon playing the game with even better visuals – though still not quite on-par with PC on high settings.

 While the current model of PS4 Enhancement patches includes the possibility of these visual upgrades being paid content, no publisher has so far opted to take cash for the service, and all patches so far were free.
 Rockstar will likely opt for the same route, as charging for a patch would earn them much ire, however the boosted sales and microtransactions would already make the project profitable.

 GTA 5 is already lauded as one of the best-looking games out there – even five years after release – while also shattering sales records all over.
-Especially with the impending release of Red Dead Redemption 2 (for news and coverage, click here), people assumed the golden days were over, but Rockstar could still profit much from keeping the game relevant.
+Especially with the impending release of Red Dead Redemption 2, people assumed the golden days were over, but Rockstar could still profit much from keeping the game relevant.

 Would you like to see GTA 5 become PS4 Pro optimized?

 What do you think?
 Sound off below!